smartdevicelink/sdl_server_guides/guides/Getting Started/WebEngine Support/index.md

 /**
  * asynchronous function for downloading the bundle from the given url and extracting its size information
- * @param package_url - a pubicly accessible external url that's used to download the bundle onto the policy server
+ * @param package_url - a pubicly accessible external url that's used to download the bundle onto the Policy Server
  * @param cb - a callback function that expects two arguments
- *      if there was a failure in the process, it should be sent as the first argument. the policy server will log it
+ *      if there was a failure in the process, it should be sent as the first argument. the Policy Server will log it
  *      the second argument to return must follow the formatted object below
  *      {
- *          url: the policy server should save a copy of the app bundle somewhere publicly accessible
+ *          url: the Policy Server should save a copy of the app bundle somewhere publicly accessible
  *              this url must be a full resolved url
  *          size_compressed_bytes: the number of bytes of the compressed downloaded bundle
  *          size_decompressed_bytes: the number of bytes of the extracted downloaded bundle